 A disposable worker

 Today, by writing this article, I try to make a stir in the philosophy of productivity improvement.
-I know it’s very tiny one, though.
-When I decided to resign from Japan Air Self-Defense Force (JASDAF), the title of this article came up and stayed in my mind.
+I know it’s very very tiny one, though.
+When I decided to resign from Japan Air Self-Defense Force (JASDAF), the title of a literary masterpiece “Unbearable Lightness of Being” came up and stayed in my mind.
 After 10-month hell-like training, what awaited me was real hell.
 My job was just sorting and packing aircraft parts carried on a belt conveyor in a huge automated warehouse.
 That was so cruel treatment for young me.
-I was trained to keep on walking even in boots with blood inside for many hours without sleep, but the job easily took away my will to fight.
+I was trained to keep on walking in a row even in boots with blood inside for many hours without sleep, but the job easily took away my will to fight.
 It’s not only because the job was monotonous but because I couldn’t see the whole picture and felt like I was just a small replaceable part of a machine.

 Productivity VS human dignity